ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 1.2
+    - added support for custom reflective shader
+    - fixed environment map textures
+    - code refactored, split into multiple smaller classes
 * 1.1
     - added fake reflections for helmet visor
     - added new modes for assigning suits
     - added several new options in configuration file:
-      - `auto`, `always` & `never` options for texture compression and mipmap generation instead of `true` & `false`
+        + `auto`, `always` & `never` options for texture compression and mipmap generation instead of `true` & `false`
-      - `fallbackSuit` setting that specifies whether the default or a generic suit is used for a custom Kerbal with only a head texture
+        + `fallbackSuit` setting that specifies whether the default or a generic suit is used for a custom Kerbal with only a head texture
-      - `suitAssignment` setting to control how generic suits are assigned
+        + `suitAssignment` setting to control how generic suits are assigned
-      - reflection colour for visor
+        + reflection colour for visor
 * 1.0.1
     - disabled mipmap generation when TextureCompressor is detected
 * 1.0